 Use a pre-filter

-We encourage this for anyone working with fine dust, including sawdust, drywall, concrete, etc. Fabric pre-filters help you stop the last bit of dust from entering into your filter and are easy to clean.
-You can knock it off and keep using it or you can throw them into the washer after use.
-We highly recommend the FilterPal.
-You can purchase a FilterPal at our store.
-CLICK HERE TO LEARN MORE AND TO PURCHASE
+We encourage this for anyone working with fine dust, including drywall, concrete, etc. Fabric or foam pre-filters help you stop the last bit of dust from entering into your filter and are easy to clean.
+You can knock it off and keep using it, or you can wash them after use.
+We highly recommend the FilterPal – CLICK HERE TO LEARN MORE

 Use a vacuum bag